The evolution of customer experience.

 Proactive support recognizes that there’s a gap between customer pain and asking for help or reporting a problem — it is the exception when customers do the hard, low-return work of raising their problem to the attention of customer support, help desks, management, etc.

-Proactive support works to bridge this gap with a solution *now *and then close the loop by working with product to solve for that issue in the future.
+The proactive approach works to bridge this gap with a solution now and then close the loop by working with product to solve for that issue in the future.

 Proactive support in action.

 A proactive support initiative is built on fixing things before people ever tell you they’re broken — or before even they’ve realized there’s a problem.
 When executed well, proactive support can create delightful, loyalty-building, long-term customer relationships.

 Sometimes proactive support comes with customer outreach.
 For instance, you reach out to a user because you detect them rage clicking a stuck button on your site, and solve the problem they’re experiencing before they even have a chance to report it to you.